CodeWringer/word-generator-foundryVTT/README.md

 No npm packages or other dependencies have been included.
 This was at least partly a deliberate decision:
 1. There is no native support for npm packages in FoundryVTT modules.
 1. Bundling the dependencies would be possible, but requires the significant overhead and experience of setting up a bundler.
 1. Dependencies always introduce another potential point of failure.
-Should any one of the potentially thousands of indirect dependencies cause problems, the overhead of troubleshooting would be much too great.
-This software is simple enough to not need the potential for depdenceny-hell.
+Should any one of the potentially hundreds of indirect dependencies cause problems, the overhead of troubleshooting would be much too great.
+This software is simple enough to not need the potential for dependency-hell.